0xd4d/dnlib/README.md

 An [older v2.1 branch](https://github.com/0xd4d/dnlib/tree/v2.1_VS2010) can be used to build with older VS versions.
 This branch won't get any new updates.

-There are two project files, one for .NET Framework 3.5 or later (`src/dnlib.csproj`) and another one for netstandard 2.0 (`src/dnlib.netstandard.csproj`).

 v3.0 breaking changes
 ---------------------
 - VS2017, C# 7.2 is required to compile it